eweitnauer/gm-api/quickstart.md

 ## Embedding a Graspable Math Canvas

+The second way of addign a GM canvas to your web application embedds is directly into without using an iframe.
+This gives you full access to the API for customization and interactivity between GM and the rest of your page.

 In order to include the GM canvas directly into a web page, include a script tag to load the `gm-inject.js` script.
-Then call the `loadGM` method to load all GM scripts and css files when you want to use GM on the page.
-Pass a callback to `loadGM` get notified when everything is ready.
-At that point, you can insert a GM canvas into the page using `gmath.insertCanvas()`.
+The script provides the `loadGM` method.
+Call this method to asynchonously load all scripts and css files and fonts that GM needs to work.
+Pass a callback to `loadGM` to get notified when everything is ready.
+At that point, a global `gmath` object gives you access to the API.
+To insert a GM canvas into the page, use `new gmath.Canvas(cssSelector, canvasOptions)`.

 Minimal example: